injeti-manohar/AZ-104/Module 11.md

 ### connected Services
 - Collecting data into this platform allows data from multiple resources to be analyzed together using a common set of tools in Azure Monitor.
 - `System Center Operations Manager (SCOM)` is a cross-platform data center monitoring system for operating systems and hypervisors.

+### Extra knowledege
+for automating general tasks in azure, we can create a automation account

+> In Azure Automation, you can enable the Update Management, Change Tracking and Inventory, and Start/Stop VMs during off-hours features for your servers and virtual machines.
+These features have a dependency on a Log Analytics workspace, and therefore require linking the workspace with an Automation account.
+However, only certain regions are supported to link them together